wearerequired/admin-menu-manager/README.md

 ## Description ##

-At [required+](http://required.ch/ "Team of experienced web professionals from Switzerland & Germany") we strive to create a great user experience.
+At [required](https://required.com/) we strive to create a great user experience.
 We thought about how to improve the WordPress admin and came to the conclusion that we need a better way to manage the core of the WordPress back-end: the admin menu.

 This is our take on a simple, lightweight and unobtrusive WordPress admin menu manager.
 It works like a charm, doesn’t get in your way and doesn’t even require yet another settings page.
 So if you want a custom tailored admin menu for you or your clients, this plugin is perfect.